Himalayas logo

 1. Adjunct Instructor Interview Questions and Answers

 1.1.
-Describe a time you adapted your teaching style to meet the needs of diverse learners in a classroom.
+Describe a time you designed or revised a course to meet the needs of a diverse student cohort (different ages, nationalities, and academic backgrounds).

 Introduction